Specialization Course in International Criminal Law (ICL)

 REGISTRATION COSTS

-Participants in person € 800
+Participants in person € 850

-Participants online € 600
+Participants online € 500

 The Institute will offer a limited number of scholarships to participants in person coming from developing and less developed countries.
-If awarded a scholarship, participants will be required to pay a reduced registration cost of € 200.
-The scholarship covers the access to the course online platform, including academic material and video recordings of all session, lunches on course days (6 lunches in total) and 1 social dinner (travel costs, accommodation and dinners are not included).
+The scholarship covers access to the course online platform, including academic material and video recordings of all sessions, lunches on course days (6 lunches in total), 1 social dinner and accommodation in HB for 7 nights (travel costs are not included).
 No scholarships will be available for participants online.

 All accepted participants, including auditors and scholarship recipients, are required to join the International Association of Penal Law (AIDP) as Young Penalists (€ 45).

 Membership information can be found on the AIDP website (www.penal.org).
 All accepted participants will receive an acceptance letter in due course, with further information on technical details, methods of payment and relevant deadlines.
-The application deadline is May 17, 2024.
+The application deadline is April 30th, 2025.

 Eligibility & Cancellation Policy